-It’s crazy to think that 2017 is almost halfway over, but, hey, it is!
+It’s crazy to think that the year is almost halfway over, but, hey, it is!
 Which means it’s the perfect time to take stock of how you’re doing on managing your finances.

 These five questions are a great place to start.

 #1.
 Are you being mindful about your financial choices?
-Back in January we challenged you to be more aware of your relationship with money and how your choices and attitudes could help you get where you want—or bog you down (pop over to the original post for a quick refresher).
+We've challenged you to be more aware of your relationship with money and how your choices and attitudes could help you get where you want—or bog you down.
 Have you given this a try?
 If yes, yay you.
 If you haven’t, don’t wait!
 The sooner you understand these things about yourself, the easier it will be to get and stay on track.

 #2.
 Are you using Summit’s Money Minder tool?
 To manage your money, you have to know what’s coming in, what’s going out and where it’s going.
 Summit’s Money Minder tool does all that and more.

 #3.
 Do you have balances on your credit cards?
 We all know credit card debt is expensive and that we should try to avoid it.
 But guess what?
 Over half (65%) of all people are NOT paying off their balance.1

 Do you have the best credit card for you?
 If you’re carrying a balance each month, it’s good to be aware of your balance.
 If you pay off your balance every month, a rewards card could provide more benefits for you, like cash back, travel rewards and more.
 Investigate your options.
 Should you roll your balance over to a different Summit card?

 Is it worth using a home equity loan to pay off your balance?
 There can be tax benefits to doing this, but it isn’t the right choice for everyone.
 Schedule an appointment with someone at Summit to discuss whether this could be a good fit for you.